**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 Often the most interesting and beautiful tablescapes are the ones that are non-traditional and unique.

-A designer tip is to use Pinterest to collect tablescape ideas to a board.
+A designer tip is to use Pinterest to save tablescape ideas to a board.
 Collect about 100 ideas, then remove all but the 5 best ideas.
 Consider saving the ideas you don't use this year for next year.

 Traditional color schemes include classic red and green, elegant silver and gold, or even a winter wonderland theme with icy blues and whites.

 Consider using non-traditional colors if you want a tablescape that is more memorable.
+Some unique color scheme ideas include navy blue and plum, green and brown, different shades of pink, or jewel toned colors.

 A designer tip is that most basic color schemes consist of only 2 colors, so try to use at least 3 colors if you want your Christmas tablescape to be more interesting.